natalieagus/50002/docs/Labs/supp-beta-io.md

 # Beta Processor I/O
 {: .no_toc}

-This is a self-guided practice post Lab 4.
+{:.note}
+This is a self-guided, supplementary lab, intended for revision.
+The lab is ungraded and you can check out the corresponding questionnaire on eDimension.

 You can read this handout at your own time to supplement your knowledge about I/O Handling, specifically focusing on the sequence of **interrupt handling**, transitioning to kernel mode, executing **privileged** operations, and returning to **user** mode using a simple assembly code example.

 Here we also learn how to connect I/O units to the CPU using **shared-memory** I/O:
 1. Reading from input buffer